martydill/x86os/README.md

-FizzOS
+x86OS
 ======
-FizzOS is an experimental sort-of-OS that I hacked together many years ago.
+x86OS is an experimental sort-of-OS that I hacked together many years ago.
 It doesn't do a whole lot, but it does have basic keyboard, console, and serial support, and the beginnings of a floppy disk driver.

 It is primarily designed to be run using the Bochs emulator.
 It is booted using a GRUB multiboot boot sector (this part wasn't written by me) on a floppy disk image.